-The commissioner shall keep track of the number of financial institutions that elect to report under clauses (1) and (2) respectively and shall report this information to the legislature by December 1, 1999.

-Subd.
+- Subd.
 5. Means to provide data.
-A financial institution may provide the required data by submitting electronic media in a compatible format, delivering, mailing, or telefaxing a copy of the data, or by other means authorized by the commissioner of human services that will result in timely reporting.
+A financial institution may provide the required data by submitting electronic media in a compatible format, delivering, mailing, or telefaxing a copy of the data, or by other means authorized by the commissioner of human services that will result in timely reporting. - Subd.

-Subd.
 6. Access to data. (a) With regard to account information on all account holders provided by a financial institution under subdivision 4, clause (1), the commissioner of human services shall retain the reported information only until the account information is compared against the public authority's obligor database.
 Notwithstanding section 138.17, all account information that does not pertain to an obligor listed in the public authority's database must be immediately discarded, and no retention or publication may be made of that data by the public authority.
 All account information that does pertain to an obligor listed in the public authority's database must be incorporated into the public authority's database.
 Access to that data is governed by chapter 13.
-Notwithstanding section 16D.06, data collected pursuant to this chapter is available for the collection of child support debt only and is not available for other debt collection activities undertaken by the state under chapter 16D.

-(b) With regard to data on obligors provided by the public authority to a financial institution under subdivision 4, clause (2), the financial institution shall retain the reported information only until the financial institution's database is compared against the public authority's database.
-Data that do not pertain to an account holder at the financial institution must be immediately discarded, and no retention or publication may be made of that data by the financial institution.
+Notwithstanding section 16D.06, data collected pursuant to this chapter is available for the collection of child support debt only and is not available for other debt collection activities undertaken by the state under chapter 16D. - (b) With regard to data on obligors provided by the public authority to a financial institution under subdivision 4, clause (2), the financial institution shall retain the reported information only until the financial institution's database is compared against the public authority's database.
+Data that do not pertain to an account holder at the financial institution must be immediately discarded, and no retention or publication may be made of that data by the financial institution. - Subd.

-Subd.
 7. Fees.
 A financial institution may charge and collect a fee from the public authority for providing account information to the public authority.
 The commissioner may pay a financial institution up to \$150 each quarter if the commissioner and the financial institution have entered into a signed agreement that complies with federal law.
 The commissioner shall develop procedures for the financial institutions to charge and collect the fee.
 Payment of the fee is limited by the amount of the appropriation for this purpose.
 If the appropriation is insufficient, or if fund availability in the fourth quarter would allow payments for actual costs in excess of \$150, the commissioner shall prorate the available funds among the financial institutions that have submitted a claim for the fee.
-No financial institutions shall charge or collect a fee that exceeds its actual costs of complying with this section.
-The commissioner, together with an advisory group consisting of representatives of the financial institutions in the state, shall evaluate whether the fee paid to financial institutions compensates them for their actual costs, including start-up costs, of complying with this section and shall submit a report to the legislature by July 1, 2002, with a recommendation for retaining or modifying the fee.
+No financial institution shall charge or collect a fee that exceeds its actual costs of complying with this section. - Subd.

-Subd.
 8. Failure to respond to request for information.
 The public authority shall send by certified mail a written notice of noncompliance to a financial institution that fails to respond to a first written request for information under this section.
 The notice of noncompliance must explain the requirements of this section and advise the financial institution of the penalty for noncompliance.
 A financial institution that receives a second notice of noncompliance is subject to a civil penalty of \$1,000 for its failure to comply.
 A financial institution that continues to fail to comply with this section is subject to a civil penalty of \$5,000 for the third and each subsequent failure to comply.
 These penalties may be imposed and collected by the public authority.